WeCanCodeIT/columbus-2017-fall/week3/README.md

 ### Class Preparation

-- Complete the FizzBuzz kata (morning)
+- Complete the FizzBuzz kata
-- Intro to ArrayLists (afternoon)
+- Intro to ArrayLists
 - Complete the practice problems on Slide 17
 - [Let's Bake a Cake](./arrayList-exercises.md) Extra practice that could be done outside of class
 - Recommended Reading: Head First Java pages 131-139